 A wide range of online resources are available to support your research at the university, and keep you up to date.

 The Online Library - access to the library catalogue and OneSearch for books, eBooks, journals, articles, conference papers and more

 Our Generic Guides (click 'By Type' at the top, then select 'Generic Guide') for e.g. Audiovisual material, Company information, Images, Newspapers, Other library catalogues, Special collections and archives, Statistics, and Dissertations and theses which links to sources including the British Library's EThOS service (UK Electronic Theses Online).

-Our Finding and Using Information Guide has a section on evaluating information including links to Evaluating information document and a Web resources evaluation checklist.
+Our Literature Searching guide (above) has a section on evaluating information including links to Evaluating information document and a Web resources evaluation checklist.